vyapp/vy/INTRO.md

 ### JUMP_BACK mode

 This mode performs the opposite of the JUMP_NEXT, it places the cursor on the previous occurrence of a char.

-Switch to NORMAL mode then press
+Switch to NORMAL mode then press.

     <Key-c>